Ayyüce Türkeş Taş: Career

 From 2010, she spent time working as an economist and banking expert in New York before returning to Turkey for a political career.
 She criticized the current leadership of the MHP, party founded by her father and argued that they do not represent the original ideology anymore.

 Taş became a nominee for the İYİ Party in the 2023 Turkish general election.
 She was elected and became one of the 15 Adana deputies at the Grand National Assembly of Turkey.

 Taş was a candidate for the mayorship of Adana for the İYİ Party in the 2024 local elections, but did not win the post, obtaining only 4.24% of the votes.

 Family

 Türkeş, daughter of Alparslan Türkeş, founder of the Nationalist Movement Party married Egemen Taş, a computer engineer in 2012, and a mother of two daughters.
-She is the stepsister to Yıldırım Tuğrul Türkeş, a former deputy prime minister of the Turkey.
+She is the stepsister to Yıldırım Tuğrul Türkeş, a former deputy prime minister of Turkey.